v6nerd/pyhole/README.md

 # Features

 - Pi-hole rewritten in Python from the ground up.
 - Tested on Raspbian and Debian.
-Should work on any Debian-based distro.
+Should work on any Debian-based distro, e.g. Ubuntu.
-- Builds into a .deb package, which can be (relatively) easily and cleanly installed and removed with dpkg.
+- Builds into a .deb package, which can be more easily and cleanly installed, upgraded, and removed with dpkg.
 - Support for systems with multiple IPv4 addresses on an interface (which is strongly recommended if running another web server on the same server).
 - Support for configuring multiple web servers - currently lighttpd and apache.
-- Support for installing to any web server that you have / will manually configure yourself.
+Using another web server?
+So long as you manually configure it correctly, pyhole can work with that too.
 - Support for upstream DNS servers running on custom ports - useful for restricted firewalls and running forwarders on the same server.
-- Admin web interface now runs on a separate port.
 - Password protect the admin web interface at the web server level.
-- All in one Git repo - admin web interface is now a subtree instead of separate.
 - Better adherence to general Linux file location and permission best practices.

 # Known issues

-Issues in **bold** are work in progress.
+Issues in **bold** are planned to be fixed.

 ## In common with the original Pi-hole